Goal Zero Lighthouse 600 Review

 Other lights have no option to recharge other than via a power bank, outlet, or another device that supplies power, which isn't always an option in the outdoors.
 We think this added feature on the Lighthouse 600 really makes this model stand out from the crowd of lanterns.

-Coming in at just under 20 ounces, this lantern is by no means the lightest in the bunch.
+At just under 20 ounces, this lantern is by no means the lightest in the bunch.
 However, the weight really isn't a primary consideration given what it is best suited for.
-If you do need to go for a walk in the darkness, the handle at least makes it easier to carry.
+If you need to go for a walk in the darkness, the handle at least makes it easier to carry.

 It is also a compact package for a lantern this powerful.
-The legs are collapsible which means it stores away at 6.5 inches high, 5 inches wide, and would easily fit on a small shelf in a utility closet.
+The legs are collapsible, which means it is easy to store away and would easily fit on a small shelf in a utility closet.